 As a survivor, I dreaded the thought of a plea deal.
 I got so angry when it was brought up.
-I was so focused on it not being fair and I thought they were considering it because it would save time, money, and it would let the perpetrator get off easy.
-There are a ton of pros and cons to plea deals and trials that I’m not going to get into, but the prosecutor on this case did an excellent job of explaining them to me.
-It’s so complex and different for every case.
+I was so focused on it not being fair and I thought the prosecution considered it because it would save time, money, and it would let the perpetrator get off easy.
+There are a ton of pros and cons to plea deals and trials that I’m not going to get into, but the prosecutor on my case did an excellent job of explaining them to me.
+And it’s so complex and different for every case.
 For example, a plea deal can be beneficial because it doesn’t put the victim/family through a trial, which can be triggering and traumatizing all over again despite a potentially better outcome (a longer sentence).

 I’m just going to focus on one fraction of the differences of the two – admission of guilt that comes with a plea deal.
-If a perpetrator is provided a plea deal and they don’t take it, a trial would happen.
-But even if they are found guilty in trial, they’re still going to go to prison/jail stating they’re not guilty, right?
-So they’ll forever claim, I did not do it, or he said vs. she said: It wasn’t what it seems.
+If a perpetrator is offered a plea deal and they don’t take it, a trial would happen.
+But even if they are found guilty in trial, they’re likely still going to go to prison claiming they’re not guilty, right?
+They’ll forever say, I didn't do it, or he said vs. she said: It wasn’t what it seems.
 I can’t imagine this provides a whole lot of closure and healing for survivors.

-I’ve obtained the transcript of the hearing in November of 2020 when the rapist that hunted me down pled guilty.
-Hearing the words was extremely overwhelming, both heartbreaking and relieving.
+I’ve obtained the transcript from the court hearing in November of 2020 when the rapist that hunted me down pled guilty.
+Note: He pled guilty in the hearing in November of 2020 and was later sentenced on February 10th of 2021.
+Hearing the words, his admission of guilt, was extremely overwhelming, both heartbreaking and relieving.
 And now I also have it in writing.
-I’ve included some of the transcript in my memoir, so I’m not going to give too many details in this blog… You will have to wait for my book.
-But I will share some snips of his admission of guilt to the second case (the first being the burglary November 16th of 2018, the second being the early morning hours of November 18th of 2018).
+I’ve included some of the transcript in my memoir (Four Pounds of Pressure: A Memoir of Rape, Survival, and Taking Back My Power), but I will also share some snips of his admission of guilt to the second case here (the first being the burglary November 16th of 2018, the second being the early morning hours of November 18th of 2018).

 THE COURT: And on 85-CR-19-435, count 11, criminal sexual conduct in the first degree, fear of great bodily harm.
 How do you plead, Sir; guilty or not guilty?